 03 of 08

-Known in Tahitian as "purau," these fluttery and vibrant blossoms come in every color imaginable, from brilliant yellow to sultry red to soothing pink, and you'll often find them arranged in artful compositions on your hotel bed upon check-in.
+Known in Tahiti as "purau," or stateside as Rose of Sharon, hibiscus' fluttery blossoms come in every color imaginable—from a brilliant yellow, to a sultry red, to a soothing pink.
+You'll often find them arranged in artful compositions on your hotel bed upon check-in.
+And they're also used to make tropical iced teas that aid digestion and provide antioxidant support.

 04 of 08

-Among the most dramatic of Tahiti's flora, heliconia blossoms come in a number of varieties, including one that resembles a large red lobster claw at the end of a long green stalk and another that is a dangling vine holding up to a dozen red pod-shaped flowers.Continue to 5 of 8 below.
+Arguably, the most dramatic of the French Polynesian flowers is heliconia.
+Its blossoms come in a number of arrangements, including one that resembles a large red lobster claw at the end of a long green stalk.
+Other varieties display dozens of red pod-shaped flowers on a dangling vine.
+Tahitian grandmothers make intricate decorations from this flower for family parties and special gatherings.Continue to 5 of 8 below.

 05 of 08

-Like most tropical destinations, the islands of Tahiti are home to a variety of orchids, the most famous of which is the vanilla orchid, which when hand pollinated, produces the prized vanilla pods sought the world over.
+Like most tropical destinations, the islands of Tahiti are home to a variety of orchids, the most famous being the vanilla orchid.
+The vanilla orchid, when pollinated by hand, produces the prized vanilla pods distributed throughout the world.
+The vine can reach up to 30 meters long and the pods form bean-like clusters.

 06 of 08